Can it be walked on?

 Grass can be removed by a variety of methods.
 There are turf cutters that can cut and lift existing lawns.
 Spades can be used (from experience this may involve some surprisingly strenuous muscle work and an aching back), as can biodegradable glyphosate weed killer while it is still licensed for home use.
 Covering lawns with a light-proof covering is also a possible method.

-Soil removal was impractical in Avondale Park for a number of reasons.
+Soil removal was impractical for the Avondale Park lawn for a number of reasons.
 The area was rotovated to loosen the soil and cut any deep rooted perennial weeds such as thistles.
 Trays of plants were then laid on top of the soil as shown in the planting video.

 Is it pet proof?